CRUKorg/data-engineer-exercise/README.md

 * **WORKING AND RESULTS**

   Save all Python code used for sharing with us.
-Also save and share a copy of the query SQL in a file named `query.sql` and a copy of the results in a file named `results.txt `.
+Also save and share a copy of all SQL in a file named `exercise.sql` and a copy of the results in a file named `results.txt `.

 ## What we're looking for